Code-Institute-Submissions/MSP-10/TESTING.md

 </details>

 ### Exploratory Test Session Goals
-* I want to confirm that the base templates load as expected
-* I want to confirm the exam list basic page load with modal

 * I want to confirm that all User Stories are done to my satisfaction
 * I want to identify any edge cases
 * I want to identify any potential test cases for automation